-We also anticipate Market-Wide Half-Hourly Settlement (MHHS) will change energy behaviours across our electricity network and is broadly expected to reduce network peaks and spread demand consumption across the day but will also lead to significant increases - for example at times when energy is cheapest to produce.
+We also anticipate Market-Wide Half-Hourly Settlement (MHHS) will change energy behaviours across our electricity network and is broadly expected to reduce network peaks and spread demand consumption across the day.
+However when electricity prices are cheap there could be significant increases in demand.
 In time, it is likely that the effects of MHHS will become a far larger influence on energy behaviour than DUoS